 Six hothouses, lovingly tended by Ghani, shelter warm-weather loving crops of Lebanese cucumbers, eggplants, round tomatoes, Roma tomatoes and cherry tomatoes: on chilly 6°C mornings, they boast a natural interior temperature of 22°C!

-Mahbrook manages to keep most of its sales local by attending farmer’s markets and supplying local businesses and co-ops, with the rest going to the organic markets at Flemington.
+Mahbrook manages to keep most of its sales local by attending farmer’s markets and supplying local businesses and co-ops, with the rest going to the organic fruit and vegetable markets at Flemington.
 You’ll find their vibrant produce on our shelves all year round – look out for their silverbeet, it’s our favourite!

 PS: Check out the farm fresh eggs Mary very kindly gifted us as we left.
 The biggest weighed in at a whopping 101 grams, which must owe to all those nutritious cabbage leaves and tomatoes the hens are fuelled on!